Charles N. Arnold

-Charles Neal Arnold (May 18, 1880 – October 28, 1929) was Mayor of Honolulu from January 2, 1927, to January 1, 1929.
+Charles Neal Arnold (May 18, 1880 – October 28, 1929) was the Mayor of Honolulu from January 2, 1927, to January 1, 1929.
 He was a Republican.

 Background

-He was born in ʻŌʻōkala, Kingdom of Hawai'i of part Native Hawaiian and part European descent. ʻŌʻōkala is an unincorporated community near Hilo.
+Arnold was born in ʻŌʻōkala, Kingdom of Hawai'i of Native Hawaiian and European descent. ʻŌʻōkala is an unincorporated community near Hilo.
 The family relocated to Honolulu, and he worked temporarily for the Honolulu Bicycle, the California Feed Company.
 His long-term career spanned 27 years with the Honolulu Plantation Company in Aiea, Hawaii.
 He served on the Board of Supervisors of Oʻahu County, a governing body created during the Territory of Hawaii.
 He retired from the sugar plantation only after he became Mayor of Honolulu.

 During World War I, he joined the military.
 He was stationed in Aiea, Schofield Barracks and Fort Armstrong.
 World War I ended November 11, 1918, and Arnold received an honorable discharge on February 3, 1919.